 Follow a schedule

 Has your work batched up in order of its priority so that you can get to work right away every morning or whatever time of the day you start?
-Spend time for classifying work and researching things on a particular day of the week so that you don’t spend a lot of time each day for this.
+Spend time classifying work and researching things on a particular day of the week so that you don’t spend a lot of time each day on this.
 Work from home in the same manner as you would from an office if you dint have any distractions.